-1. p33 I was later to learn from my father that McCann-Erickson had transferred him expressly to straighten out systemic, dysfunctional dynamics in the SF office; Dad shared that he had fingered
+1. p33 I was later to learn from my father that McCann-Erickson had transferred him expressly to straighten out systemic, dysfunctional dynamics in the SF office; Dad shared that he had fingered none other than H.R.
+Haldeman-prefiguring his infamy in the Watergate scandal fifteen years later-as the chief source of the advertising agency's internal woes in San Francisco.

-2. p34 Did I meet a single Mexican individual outside of workers in the hospitality trade?
+2. p33 Did I meet a single Mexican individual outside of workers in the hospitality trade?
 Of course not.
 Flashing forward ten years to 1967, I shake my head at a self-centered college student's strident rebellion against his parents and pretty much everything they stood for, or that seemed to stand for them.
 My poor mom, in particular, had to put up with my cruelly delivered critiques of her defense of the tourism industry, within which she became ever more professionally entrenched.
-To me, her argument in favor of the supposed benefits of cultural exchange, mutually enjoyed by those served and those serving, represented an iteration of that self-serving philosophy of "enlightened self-interest" which I had heard from my father in defense of advertising-often enough in one of his attacks upon the popular and influential HIDDEN PERSUADERS (1957) by Vance Packard.
+To me, her argument in favor of the supposed benefits of cultural exchange, mutually enjoyed by those served and those serving, represented an iteration of that self-serving philosophy of "enlight-ened self-interest" which I had heard from my father in defense of advertising-often enough in one of his attacks upon the popular and influential HIDDEN PERSUADERS (1957) by Vance Packard.
 I made sweeping condemnations of her alignment at the highest end-at least in terms of expenses paid out-of international luxury travel, which I labeled as the epitome of a patently unfair, international, classist setup.

 During my college years, my mother's career at the Donald L. Fergusson Tour Company hadn't even reached its zenith, when she was ultimately charged with ensuring the safety, comfort, and entertainment of the extremely well-heeled clientele traveling on the company's leased cruise ships, as well as heading up its tours on land.
-I had watched and laughed at antics on the Gale Storm Show on TV, but any promotion of the positive value of meaningful "cultural exchanges" between Ferguson's highly select and wealthy population at leisure and that other population at work was a brand of cant I couldn't listen to then and can't now, not without cringing.
+I had watched and laughed at antics on the Gale Storm Show on TV, but any promotion of the positive value of meaningful "cultural exchanges"

+between Ferguson's highly select and wealthy population at leisure and that other population at work was a brand of cant I couldn't listen to then and can't now, not without cringing.
 Perhaps what also got to me was that I sensed she was carving out a career for herself entirely other than motherhood!
 That must have grated on me for years before I became aware just how far she would take that alternative to homemaking during the last third of her life.
 I wish now I had not then vented my sophomoric rage quite so narrowly upon that one person-the most important in my life.
 Since my thirties, I've put a more precise surgical blade to work on this subject in my fiction: viz.
 Katie Lowrie perusing Jan McLoughlin's photographic memorabilia [Ed. note: 3NLs, Vol. III, Book Five, Chapter 1, Note 4, pp. 403-9].